MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-replan-refresh-production-orders.md

 ---
-title: How to Replan or Refresh Production Orders Directly| Microsoft Docs
+title: Replan or Refresh Works Orders Directly
-description: The production order lines contain the items that are to be produced in the production order.
+description: This topic outlines the procedures for how to replan works orders and refresh works orders directly.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual